Ondine Edinburgh

 Lobster Thermidor (£39)

-We then also had the Lobster Thermidor, which the staff kindly reassured us that no alcohol is used and omitted the Parmesan topping for us.
+As mentioned, we then also had the Lobster Thermidor, which the staff kindly reassured us that no alcohol is used and omitted the non-halal Parmesan topping for us.

 Once again, the lobster was cooked beautifully.
 The Thermidor sauce has got quite a mustardy touch and makes a creamy layer over the lobster tail.
 I personally preferred my East Coast Lobster more but this was pretty nice too!